gunikapahwa27/RAVDESS/main/readme.md

 #### Optimizer : Adam
 #### Test Accuracy: 0.796954333782196
 #### Macro F1 Score: 0.7737990479516008
+#### The trained CNN model is saved as ser_cnn_model.h5.
+This file contains the optimized weights and architecture learned from the RAVDESS dataset and is used for inference in predict.py.
 ##### execution commands
 ##### git clone https://github.com/yourname/RAVDESS.git
 ##### cd RAVDESS/main